 - Physician Documentation of Need for Special Transportation

-A: All students who live less than 2 (two) miles from the school are eligible for bus service for a fee.
+A: All students who live less than .8 miles from Elementary and 2 miles from Secondary schools and not located in a safety zone have the option to pay for bus service.
 Distances are calculated by the District using computer-aided measurements taken from the school site at the point where buses turn off of the street into the school driveway to the home address farthest driveway-side edge of the property line.

 Q: How much is the pay for service fee?

-A: The discounted fee is $150 per student with a family cap of $300 if paid before July 22nd.
-After July 22nd of the upcoming school year, the regular fee is $175 per student with a family cap of $350.
-Registration before July 22nd helps us establish bus routes and stops.
-It also allows bus passes to be distributed on time.
-After July 22nd, registrants will be given a bus assignment as space is available on existing buses and at existing stops and it can take up to five days to process and send out a bus pass.
+A: The discounted fee is $150 per student with a family cap of $300 if paid before July 14.
+After July 14 of the upcoming school year, the regular fee is $175 per student with a family cap of $350.
+Registration before July 14 helps us establish bus routes and stops.
+It also allows bus information to be distributed on time.
+After July 14, registrants will be given a bus assignment as space is available on existing buses and at existing stops.
+Bus assignments will available in the Parent Portal by mid to late August.

-A: State law requires public school districts to provide free transportation to all students living two or more miles from their school.
+A: State law requires public school districts to provide free transportation to all students living 2 or more miles from their school.

 Q: How do I register?

-A: You can register at the District Web Store using your debit or credit card.
-If you choose to pay by check, you will need to register on the Transportation Form 2016-17 and mail your application to Schmitty & Sons School Bus, 22750 Pillsbury Avenue, Lakeville, Minnesota 55044.
-You must have your child’s transportation ID number (TIN) to register by either method.
-The transportation ID number is on the letter you received notifying you of eligibility for paid busing.
+A: You can register through FeePay (isd194.feepay.com) using your debit or credit card.
+If you choose to pay by check, you will need to register via the Transportation Form 2017-18 and mail your application to Schmitty & Sons, 22750 Pillsbury Avenue, Lakeville, Minnesota 55044.
+You must have your child’s student ID number to register by either method.
+The student ID number can be found on the online Parent Portal.

 Q: Does the fee cover the entire cost?